techaroha/fabric-edge-docs/docs/additional-features/chainbridge/setup.md

 :::caution

 The Bridge contract takes approximately 0x3f97b8 (4167608) gas to deploy.
 Please make sure the blocks being generated have enough block gas limit to contain the contract creation transaction.
-To learn more about changing block gas limit in Polygon Edge, please visit the [Local Setup](/docs/get-started/set-up-ibft-locally)
+To learn more about changing block gas limit in Fabric Edge, please visit the [Local Setup](/docs/get-started/set-up-ibft-locally)

 :::